 In June 2018, the FASB issued ASU 2018-07, Compensation - Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting ("ASU 2018-07").
 The amendments in ASU 2018-07 expand the scope of Topic 718 to include share-based payment transactions for acquiring goods and services from nonemployees.
 ASU 2018-07 is effective for fiscal years beginning after December 15, 2018, and interim periods within those fiscal years.
 Early adoption is permitted.
 The Company has elected to early adopt ASU 2018-07 effective as of October 1, 2018.
+The adoption of this pronouncement had no impact on our accompanying condensed consolidated financial statements.

 In July 2017, the FASB issued ASU 2017-11 ("ASU 2017-11"), Earnings Per Share ("Topic 260"), Distinguishing Liabilities from Equity ("Topic 480"), and Derivatives and Hedging ("Topic 815").
 ASU 2017-11 is intended to simplify the accounting for financial instruments with characteristics of liabilities and equity.
 Among the issues addressed are: (i) determining whether an instrument (or embedded feature) is indexed to an entity's own stock; (ii) distinguishing liabilities from equity for mandatorily redeemable financial instruments of certain nonpublic entities; and (iii) identifying mandatorily redeemable non-controlling interests.
-ASU 2017-11 is effective for the Company on January 1, 2019.
+ASU 2017-11 was effective for the Company on January 1, 2019.
 The adoption of this pronouncement had no impact on our accompanying condensed consolidated financial statements.